 \subsection{Special case $\ccc{P} = W$.}

 If the \galois\ closure of $P$ is $W$ then obviously $Q = 1$.
-Therefore $Y^{\perp} = 0$, $D = A$ and $B = C = 1$.
-Case-by-case it turns out that, for any parabolic subgroup $P$, the \galois\ closure of $\overline{PQ}$ is $W$.
+Therefore $Y^{\perp} = 0$, $D = A$ and $B = C = 1$. case by case it turns out that, for any parabolic subgroup $P$, the \galois\ closure of $\overline{PQ}$ is $W$.
 It would be interesting to see a general argument for this property.